 - Yogurt: instead of cream, dollop some Greek yogurt over top for creamy tang.

 This oatmeal is best enjoyed immediately after making.
-However, you can make the oatmeal ahead of time.
+However, you can make it ahead of time.

-- Store cooked and cooled oatmeal in an airtight container in the refrigerator for up to 2 days.
+- For the Refrigerator: Store cooked and cooled oatmeal in an airtight container in the refrigerator for up to 2 days.

-- Reheat the oatmeal in the microwave on high for 1–2 minutes or on the stove-top over medium-low until warm and creamy.
+- How to Reheat: place the oatmeal in the microwave on high for 1–2 minutes or on the stove-top over medium-low until warm and creamy.
 Add a splash of additional milk or water to thin as needed.

-- To serve, wait to cook the caramelized banana slices until ready to eat.
+- To Serve: Wait to cook the caramelized banana slices until ready to eat, they are best made fresh.

 To make this recipe vegan or dairy-free, use non-dairy milk such as unsweetened almond milk, oat milk, coconut milk or macadamia nut milk.
 Swap the butter out for vegan butter.